-We believe in the importance of early identification through assessing childrens' learning.
+We believe in the importance of early identification through assessing a child's performance.
 This is monitored by the class teacher through curriculum mastery, assessments and observations.
-This is also monitored by Key Stage Leaders and Senior Leaders of the school.

-- Persistent disruptive or withdrawn behaviours do not necessarily mean that a child has SEND: we will assess causal factors such as undiagnosed learning difficulty, communication or mental health issues, or arrange for an Early Help Assessment (EHA) if housing, family or other domestic circumstances may be contributing to the presenting behaviour. - Slow progress and low attainment do not necessarily mean that a child has SEND, however we will not assume that attainment in line with chronological age means that there is no learning difficulty or disability. - Pupils with English as an Additional Language (EAL) do not necessarily have SEND: we will liaise closely with the Ethnic Minority and Traveller Achievement Service to ascertain whether or not the child with English as an Additional Language also has SEND.
-Speech and Language Therapists can also identify if a child with EAL, with the assistance of a translator.
+- Persistent disruptive or withdrawn behaviours do not necessarily mean that a child has SEND.
+We will assess causal factors such as undiagnosed learning difficulty, communication or mental health issues, or arrange for an Early Help Assessment (EHA) if housing, family or other domestic circumstances may be contributing to the presenting behaviour. - Slow progress and low attainment do not necessarily mean that a child has SEND, however we will not assume that attainment in line with chronological age means that there is no learning difficulty or disability. - Pupils with English as an Additional Language (EAL) do necessarily have SEND.
+We will liaise closely with Speech and Language Therapists can identify if a child with EAL has SEND, with the assistance of a translator.